wei/thread-it/docs/CONTRIBUTING.md

    - **Reference any related issues** using `#issue-number`
    - **Screenshots** if UI/behavior changes are involved
    - **Testing notes** describing how you tested the changes

+## 🚨 Reporting Issues

+If you encounter bugs or have feature requests, please open an issue on GitHub.
+Include the following details when reporting a problem:

+- Steps to reproduce the issue
+- What you expected to happen
+- What actually happened (include console output if possible)

 ## 📚 API Documentation